PinchToDebug/Pihole-Tray/README.md

 ## 📝 Important
 The project is under development and could have bugs.
 To remove an instance go to Computer\HKEY_CURRENT_USER\Software\Pihole_Tray in the Registry Editor and delete the instance (this will change in the future).

+## ⚠️ Disclaimer

+This project is not affiliated with the Pi-hole project or its developers.
+This tool is a third-party application developed independently.

 ## 📜 License